calnix/Yieldcurity/submission_process.md

     - [Foundry gas reports](https://book.getfoundry.sh/forge/gas-reports.html).
 If updating pre-existing code, please include both before and after reports
     - [Slither](https://github.com/crytic/slither)
     - [SMTChecker](https://docs.soliditylang.org/en/latest/smtchecker.html) or other analysis if conducted
+- General note on technical documentation, as much as possible, sensibly include the following:
+    - “Swimlane” diagrams
+    - Architectural diagrams
+    - Wiki documentation
+    - READMEs
 - Include link to recorded video walkthrough.
 - Assign a priority tag to the PR if it needs to be done faster than 3 days.
 - Assign reviewers and notify them directly (via Slack).